zechnerlab/PathMI_state_vs_reaction/README.md

 ## Content
 The repository contains the following files:
--RunMSReceptorSimulations.m: Main script to run and plot analyses.
+1. RunMSReceptorSimulations.m: Main script to run and plot analyses.
--GenerateReceptorModel.m: Defines the stoichiometry and rates of the multi-state receptor model.
+2. GenerateReceptorModel.m: Defines the stoichiometry and rates of the multi-state receptor model.
--GenerateLNAODEFilter.m: Automatically generates differential equations for the required conditional covariances using the LNA.
+3. GenerateLNAODEFilter.m: Automatically generates differential equations for the required conditional covariances using the LNA.
--simulation_ms_receptor.mat: Data file storing the calculated results.
+4. simulation_ms_receptor.mat: Data file storing the calculated results.

 ## Reproducing the figures of the paper
 To reproduce Fig.2b from the paper, please run RunMSReceptorSimulations.m and refer to documentation inside the script.
-For plotting the results only, set "runSimulations=0".
-For recomputing the resuls, set "runSimulations=1".
+For plotting the results only, set 'runSimulations=0'.
+For recomputing the resuls, set 'runSimulations=1'.
 This will overwrite the existing file "simulation_ms_receptor.mat".
 Note that the computation can take several minutes to complete.